LatinumFinance/LatinumFinance.github.io/index.md

 `Click the "Make a Ecosystem" tab in Discord and send the requested information.(name of ecosystem, wallet address's, etc...)`

+## Building your Ecosystem

->Step 3:
+>Step 1:
 >

-`Carefully plan and purchase your Ecosystem **using the same wallet address's used to register your ecosystem**`
+`Plan and purchase the planets for your Ecosystem **using the same wallet address's used to register your ecosystem**`

-`Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used.`
+`_Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used_`

->Step 3:
+>Step 2:
 >

-`View your Ecosystem and totals by going to latinumfinance.github.io/YOUR*REGISTERED*ETH*WALLET*ADDRESS
+`View your Ecosystem and totals by going to latinumfinance.github.io/Your_Registered_ETH_Wallet_Address`

-### Making a Ecosystem
+## Building your Ecosystem

 > Step 1:
 >